Ephrem7-max/Huff-N-Puff/README.md

 - Member 2: Ephrem Shajan - School Of Engineering

 ### Project Description
+“Kaattu Vendavante, Kaattu Kalayunna Yanthram!” is a hilariously unnecessary machine that turns your voice, claps, and even a simple blow into fan movement.
+The most unnecessarily dramatic fan, it rewards noise with rotation and silence with stillness—proving that sometimes, the more you disturb the peace, the more you get cooled!
 An Arduino-powered acoustic-reactive DC fan controller that dynamically adjusts a cooling fan's RPM based on sound and wind pressure captured by a KY-038 microphone sensor, translating spoken words or physical blowing into real-time mechanical airflow using an NPN transistor driver.

 ### The Problem (that doesn't exist)